InterConnection.org: Refurbished computers

-Computers refurbished by InterConnection's low-income volunteers are made available to under served communities around the world for a small sourcing fee.
-This program not only creates a training environment for local community members it also makes information technology accessible around the globe.
-InterConnection's refurbished systems create academic, professional and economic opportunity for people throughout the developing world.
-All of InterConnection's refurbished computers are upgraded and fully tested before shipment.
-IC also provides order customization at the partners request.
+Computers refurbished by InterConnection's low-income volunteers were made available to under-served communities around the world for a small sourcing fee.

 Internet services

 InterConnection's original purpose was to design and host free websites for small organizations working in the developing world.
-Now, IC focuses primarily on its refurbished computer and training programs.
-However, InterConnection still provides organizations with free web-design, web-hosting and free email services.
-By helping organizations create a web presence, IC is able to improve organizations ability to communicate and connect with like minded groups and individuals around the world.
+InterConnection shifted focus over time to its refurbished computer and training programs.
+InterConnection continued to provide organizations with free web-design, web-hosting and free email services.

 Partnerships

 Computer recipients

 InterConnection has supplied over 25,000 refurbished computers to organizations around the world.
 The following is information on just a few of InterConnection's computer recipients: